The Other Guys: Release

 In July 2010, Wahlberg and Ferrell appeared at San Diego Comic-Con to promote the film.

 During an episode of Big Brother, the house guests competed in a luxury challenge to see an advance screening of the film.
 Although they weren't actually in the house, both Will Ferrell and Mark Wahlberg made an on-screen video appearance.

-During the August 4, 2010, episode of America's Got Talent, the week's contestants saw an advance screening of the film and met Ferrell and Wahlberg.
+During the August 4, 2010 episode of America's Got Talent, the week's contestants saw an advance screening of the film and met Ferrell and Wahlberg.

 Ferrell and Wahlberg also made a cameo appearance on an episode of WWE Raw to promote the film.

 During the week leading up to the release date, the film was promoted on TruTV programs, specifically The Smoking Gun Presents: World's Dumbest....
-During the Season 2 premier for the MTV reality series Jersey Shore on July 29, 2010, special segments were shown during the commercial breaks of the show's cast broken down on a highway, discussing several movies, as part of a promotional tie-in; with The Other Guys being one of them.
+During the Season 2 premiere for the MTV reality series Jersey Shore on July 29, 2010, special segments were shown during the commercial breaks of the show's cast broken down on a highway, discussing several movies, as part of a promotional tie-in; with The Other Guys being one of them.

-They appeared in on screen advertising on broadcast sports events like MLB and NASCAR.
+They appeared in on-screen advertising on broadcast sports events like MLB and NASCAR.

 Reception

 Box office

-In its first day of release, The Other Guys grossed $13.1 million, placing first for Friday.
-It had a large opening weekend take of $35.5 million, placing it at #1 for the weekend of August 6–8, 2010, unseating Inception.
+In its first day of release, The Other Guys grossed $13.1 million from 3,651 theaters, placing first at the US box office for the Friday.
+It had a large opening weekend take of $35.5 million, placing it at number one at the US box office for the weekend of August 6–8, 2010, unseating Inception, which had been number one for three weeks.
 The film ended up grossing $119.2 million in North America and $51.7 million in other territories, making for a worldwide total of $170.9 million.